 We are passionate about sourcing fresh food and top quality ingredients from local suppliers.
 We sell Five Points beer brewed in Hackney and London’s only locally brewed cider - Urban Orchard, which is made entirely from apples donated from people’s gardens - pretty nifty, right?
-Many of our suppliers are within a mile radius of St. Margaret’s House and our delicious coffee is from Allpress, based on Redchurch Street in Shoreditch, where they roast their own beans.
+Many of our suppliers are within a mile radius of St. Margaret’s House and our delicious coffee is from Allpress, based in Dalston, where they roast their own beans.

 OPENING HOURS AND INFO